NingChenhui/Mirror/README.md

 # Mirror
-A system to control the monkey in my mind.
+A systemto control the monkey in my mind.

+Now building...